royalmo/docker-networks/README.md

 >
 > You can check the results by repeating *Exercise 11*.
 Run also *tcpdump* on
 > some nodes to check that the packets are going through the desired route.

+If you finished the last task and all worked, congratulations!
+You finished this lab session and learned something (hopefully).

+For those that didn't have enough, an extra task has been prepared for you.
+As with the *Task 12*, it's something you did in other lab sessions.
+Have fun!

 > **TASK 13** (*Optional*)
 >